Welcome to the Roberts Group!

 A. K. Le, J. A. Bender, & S. T. Roberts, "Slow Singlet Fission Observed in a Perylenediimide Thin Film" J. Phys.
 Chem.
 Lett.
 7, 4922-28, (2016).

-Supported by the Welch Foundation, W. M. Keck Foundation, and the Center for Dynamic Control of Materials.
+Supported by the Welch Foundation and W. M. Keck Foundation

 E. K. Raulerson, D. M. Cadena, M. A. Jabed, C. D. Wight, I. Lee, H. R. Wagner, J. T. Brewster, B. L. Iverson, S. Kilina, & S. T. Roberts, “Using Spectator Ligands to Enhance Nanocrystal-to-Molecule Electron Transfer” J. Phys.
 Chem.
 Lett.
 13, 1416-23, (2022).